Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/networking.md

  - For Internet-facing applications, use a firewall (e.g. Azure Firewall) to inspect AVS traffic coming into Azure VNET.
  - Make sure the firewall has rules and access control lists (ACL's) to restrict and filter inbound traffic

+### Assessment questions
+- How is access to front-facing AVS workload segments secured?

 ### Securing traffic between internal workloads
 #### Impact: _Security_